 A coccyx fracture, also called a broken tailbone, occurs when the bottom tip of the spinal column breaks.
-The spinal vertebrae normally protect the spinal cord, which ends at a level above the coccyx, meaning that a fracture of this bone typically does not cause paralysis -- but it can still be extremely painful.
+The spinal vertebrae normally protect the spinal cord, which ends at a level above the coccyx, meaning that this fracture won't likely cause nerve damage — but it can still be extremely painful.

 If you are feeling pain while trying to perform some exercises, slow down and allow the injured area to heal.
 By performing strenuous exercise or pushing yourself to do too much, you may slow the healing process or experience pain for a longer period of time than necessary.

 Rest is beneficial following a coccyx fracture, and your doctor may recommend that you rest to allow your body to have a chance to heal.
 Alternatively, sitting with a coccyx fracture can be very uncomfortable because it puts pressure on the tailbone, leading to more pain.
-Therefore, light exercise for brief period -- which will reduce the amount of time that you spend sitting -- can help you avoid becoming stiff or sore from a generalized decrease in activity.
+Therefore, light exercise for brief periods — which will reduce the amount of time that you spend sitting — can help you avoid becoming stiff or sore from a generalized decrease in activity.

 A coccyx fracture often causes pain in the tailbone that is noticeable when you try to stand up from a sitting position.
 Passing hard stools after a coccyx fracture can also be painful.
 Increasing your activity level through exercise can help to prevent or relieve constipation.
 Additionally, drinking plenty of fluids, which is essential with exercise, can help to promote regular bowel movements and reduce the incidence of constipation.

 Other types of sports, such as aerobics, dancing or running may put more stress on your joints and some areas of the body, which can be uncomfortable.
 Your doctor may recommend that you avoid activities such as biking, which place pressure on the tailbone by sitting on a seat; or hazardous sports, such as skating or skiing, as they may cause falls, which can result in further injuries and delayed healing.